 Modified Comparative Fault Rule

-Here is a sample scenario: You were involved in a serious car accident on Route 16, and the amount of damages you sustained is $100,000.
+Consider the following scenario as an example.
+You were involved in a serious car accident on Route 16, and the amount of damages you sustained is $100,000.
 You were 20 percent at fault, and the other driver was 80 percent at fault.
-In this situation, you would be able to recover 80 percent of the total amount of damages, which is $80,000.
+In this situation, you would be able to recover 80 percent of the total amount of damages.
+In this case, that amount would be $80,000.

 Seeking Compensation After a Car Accident in New Hampshire?
 Get Legal Help